-Dublin streets were not designed for the heavy traffic of the 1970s.
+Dublin streets were not designed for the current heavy traffic.

-Newsbeat reports on how the banks of the Liffey suffer from daily traffic chaos.
+The banks of the Liffey in Dublin suffer from daily traffic chaos.
 Lorry drivers have to manoeuvre their trucks through Victorian gateways designed for horse-drawn drays causing traffic to build up.

 The problem is especially bad in the docklands and Ringsend.
-Reporter George Devlin asks why regulations have not been introduced to require these entrances to be widened to allow trucks flow in and out of these premises with ease.
+Why regulations have not been introduced to require these entrances to be widened to allow trucks flow in and out of these premises with ease?